 Ability level: An appropriate choice of peak is essential for you to properly enjoy your holiday.
 To get the most out of your trip we recommend you take regular exercise throughout the year and, where necessary, undertake specific training a few months before you leave.
 Try to avoid last minute training that can lead to injury.
 Do not to overestimate your abilities, and do be aware that the weight of your pack and higher altitudes reduce your usual strength and stamina.

-This programme is aimed at experienced walkers who regularly take part in activities requiring stamina.
+This program is aimed at experienced walkers who regularly take part in activities requiring stamina.
 Ten to 12 hours physical effort per day means you should be able to finish a half-marathon.
 Previous mountaineering experience is strongly recommended.